steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 - use HTML and CSS to design the instruments window
 - Design the instrument files using Figma or Illustrator
-- Use AI to modify the instrument logic, for example changing line chart to a dial chart
+- Use AI to modify the instrument logic, for example changing line chart to a dial chart [Claude example(better)](https://claude.ai/share/cbddc266-2dfa-4ab1-bd81-faffc27c8647) and [ChatGPT example](https://chatgpt.com/share/690249f1-f134-800d-b38a-4a4c0a87959d)
 - **If instruments are not updating, do 'hard reload' ( Cmd + Shift + R on a Mac) **
 - Note it is possible to use an iPad/iPhone for touchscreen controls using [Duet display](https://www.duetdisplay.com/)

 ## Project Structure

-The repository is organized as follows:
+The repository files:

 ```
 ***Design Me, Program Me!***